ObjectModules/deploy/Mapping.md

 How about your best food?
 Do you have already find one?

 This is the real world.

-`Let them find their way to help you get what you want.`

 ##Nonpattern Word (isogram)
 Having make a research on what people has do a similar with the concept, we found this on _[[isogram|https://en.wikipedia.org/wiki/Isogram]]_ which is a word that doesn't contain any repeating letters.
 The word of `isogram` it self is a good sample.
 You will not find any repeating on it.
 So all of them is unique.